-Note: 2020 Interim rates have been recalculated to represent 1⁄2 of the final approved 2020 tax rates.
+Note: 2021 Interim rates have been recalculated to represent 1⁄2 of the final approved 2021 tax rates.

-As indicated previously, the interim tax rates for 2021 are only slightly lower than 50% of the final 2020 tax rates (with the exception of the new construction vacant/excess land classes), due to the lack of reassessment increases.
-The above noted decreases incorporate any assessment shifts and growth related impacts as well as any impact related to the changes in the Provincially approved education tax rates.
+As indicated previously, the interim tax rates for 2022 are only slightly lower than 50% of the final 2021 tax rates, due to the lack of reassessment increases.
+The above noted decreases incorporate any assessment shifts (not applicable in 2022) and growth related impacts as well as any impact related to the changes in the Provincially approved education tax rates.

-It must be emphasized that this calculation of 2021 interim tax rates does not incorporate any potential 2021 operating levy increase.
-That impact will not be known until Council reviews the 2021 Tax Supported Operating Budget in March.
-Also, the final 2021 total tax rates could be impacted by changes in tax policy, as well as any changes in assessment in the first quarter of 2021.
-For these reasons, the final 2021 total tax rates will not be presented to Council until June.
+It must be emphasized that this calculation of 2022 interim tax rates does not incorporate any potential 2022 tax supported operating levy increase.
+That impact will not be known until Council reviews the 2022 Tax Supported Operating Budget in March.
+Also, the final 2022 total tax rates could be impacted by changes in tax policy, as well as any changes in assessment in the first quarter of 2022.
+For these reasons, the final 2022 total tax rates will not be presented to Council until June.

-As noted, 2021 is a year of no reassessment impacts, so all properties reflect their final CVA values, based on the valuation date of January 1, 2016 (known as the "Destination" value).
+As noted, 2022 is a year of no reassessment impacts, so all properties reflect their final CVA values, based on the valuation date of January 1, 2016 (known as the 2020 "Destination" value).
 Some properties may have a change in assessment due to supplementary assessments being issued last year for enhancements/additions to the property, or a reduction due to a successful Request for Reconsideration/Assessment Review Board decision.
 Post Roll Assessment Notices (PRAN's) were also issued last year which could result in an increase or decrease in assessment an/or a tax class change for a particular property.
-As a result, the 2021 interim tax levy for an individual property will be based on the "annualized" taxation in 2020 to the extent that the adjustments mentioned above have been reflected on the returned assessment roll for 2021 taxation.
-Impacts of the 2020 returned assessment for 2021 taxation (i.e. shifts in burden between tax classes and net growth) are the subject of a separate report to Council being presented at the February 9th Council in Committee meeting (FIN-02-2021 Analysis of Assessment Update).
-For properties that have significant assessment changes, there is the potential that the interim taxes, although billed in accordance with the prescribed legislation, will vary significantly from the estimated total annual taxes for 2021.
+As a result, the 2022 interim tax levy for an individual property will be based on the "annualized" taxation in 2021 to the extent that the adjustments mentioned above have been reflected on the returned assessment roll for 2022 taxation.
+Impacts of the 2021 returned assessment for 2022 taxation (i.e. shifts in burden between tax classes and net growth) are the subject of a separate report to Council being presented at the February 8th Council in Committee meeting (FIN-01-2022 Analysis of Assessment Update).
+For properties that have significant assessment changes, there is the potential that the interim taxes, although billed in accordance with the prescribed legislation, will vary significantly from the estimated total annual taxes for 2022.
 Section 317(9) of the Act contemplates these situations by including the following provision: